tay-bird/birdnest-aboutme/employment.rst

     Since Spring 2017, my role also includes project planning, team process improvements and career development for junior engineers.
 I was promoted from SE I to SE II in December 2017.

-:Notes:

-    * Designed and implemented continuous integration systems for our infrastructure and host provisioning automation.
-    * Worked closely with engineers across several teams to recreate our hand-built cloud infrastructure with fully reproducible automation.
-    * Carried out a series of training sessions on the secure management of sensitive information to 100 engineers in our org.

 Stytch: Cloud Operations Engineer